-Strengths and Expertise
+Strengths and expertise

 Newcastle Law School scholars have expertise in a range of law and justice areas, including comparative law, business law, criminal law, environmental law, equity, intellectual property, law and religion, judicial biography, and family law.
-Our researchers’ profiles can be viewed here.

-This expertise is underpinned by a focus on clinical legal education and evidence-based law informed by legal theoretical underpinnings.
+This expertise is underpinned by a focus on clinical legal education and evidence-based law informed by theoretical underpinnings.

-- International intellectual property law
+- International trade, cultural heritage, and intellectual property

 - The impact of globalisation on workers and value chains